MicrosoftDocs/windows-itpro-docs/education/windows/use-set-up-school-pcs-app.md

 ## Learn more

-See [The Set up School PCs app technical reference](set-up-school-pcs-technical.md) for prerequisites and provisioning details.
+See [Technical reference for the Set up School PCs app](set-up-school-pcs-technical.md) for prerequisites and provisioning details.